tylerwhall/zephyr-rust/README.rst

 TODO
 ****

-* Build as a Zephyr module
+* Figure out how to fail tests through assertions in code
-* Separate Rust app from zephyr crates and sysroot (be able to build multiple apps)
+* Support #[test]
-* Kconfig for enabling Rust and configuring the heap
+* CI
-* test runner
+* Ability to build multiple independent apps

 Features Not Planned to Support
 ===============================